kawazoe/velours/README.md

 ## Usage

-Velours exports multiple tools that are grouped into 2 different families:
+Velours export multiple tools that are grouped into 2 different families:

 ### Promises
 - `usePromise` is a simple composable that turns any promise into a powerful state machine.